spectrocloud/librarium/packages/docs/content/09-registries-and-packs.md

 ## Overview

-A pack is a collection of files such as manifests, helm charts, ansible roles, configuration files, etc. It is the building block of a cluster profile to create layers such as operating system, kubernetes, network, storage, and add-ons.
-Ansible roles if provided, are used to customize cluster VM images whereas kubernetes manifests and helm charts are applied to the Kubernetes clusters after deployment.
+A pack is a collection of files such as manifests, helm charts, ansible roles, configuration files, etc. It is the building block of a cluster profile to create layers such as operating systems, Kubernetes, network, storage, and add-ons.
+Ansible roles if provided, are used to customize cluster VM images whereas Kubernetes manifests and helm charts are applied to the Kubernetes clusters after deployment.

 ## Structure

-Spectro Cloud provides a rich collection of out-of-the-box packs for various integrations and also offers extensibility through custom built packs.
+Spectro Cloud provides a rich collection of out-of-the-box packs for various integrations and also offers extensibility through custom-built packs.
 The following is a typical structure of a pack:

     | - PACKNAME           ==> pack directory name
         | - pack.json        ==> mandatory : pack config